 Know this: 90 percent of the buyers out there will expect that a seller install a mitigation system if the radon level is elevated.
 Due to the long-term health risk, it is pretty much non-negotiable.

-Now let’s talk about chimneys.
-If you are dealing with an older home, there are two types of chimneys.
+Now lets talk about chimneys.
+There are two types of chimneys.
 Those that have been lined with a stainless steel liner and those that need to be.
+That is if you are dealing with an older home.
 Whether you are burning wood or just gas logs, the clay tile chimney flues are not a good design and should be addressed for safety reasons.
 So if you are looking to market your home with a fireplace, make sure that you have had a level two inspection (video inspection from roof top to firebox) completed and have addressed all suggested repairs.

 Most plumbers recommend that you have your sewer line cleaned every other year.
 If you have a ton of mature trees in your yard, you may consider doing it more frequently.

 This weekly sponsored column is written by Chad Taylor of the Taylor-Made Team and Keller Williams Realty Key Partners, LLC.
 The Taylor-Made Team consistently performs in the top 3 percent of Realtors in the Heartland MLS.
 Please submit follow-up questions in the comments section or via email.
 You can find out more about the Taylor-Made Team on its website.
 And always feel free to call at 913-825-7540.